gsmainclusivetechlab/mmapi-android-sdk/docs/p2pTransfer/viewResponse.Readme.md

 # View A Response

-`Here, viewResponse(String clientCorrelationId,Missing Response) creates a GET request to /responses/{clientCorrelationId}`
+`Here, viewResponse(String clientCorrelationId,MissingResponse Response) creates a GET request to /responses/{clientCorrelationId}`

 > `This endpoint returns a specific response.`